Sunday, August 30, 2015

 Hawaiian Kalua Pig & Cabbage Recipe

-Hawai'i is world famous for their Kalua Pig Plate Lunches.
-Now that's a long way to go for lunch, but now you can save plane fare plus more, when you follow The 99 Cent Chef's cheap$kate version, made using a whole pork shoulder.
+Hawai'i is world famous for its Kalua Pig Plate Lunches.
+Now that's a long way to go for lunch, but now you can save plane fare plus more when you follow The 99 Cent Chef's cheap$kate version, made using a whole pork shoulder.

 If you like BBQ Pulled Pork you'll like my Hawaiian Kalua Pig with Cabbage recipe.
 And it makes enough to throw your own Luau party!